vencatron/gencatsite/DEPLOYMENT_ISSUE.md

-# Vercel Deployment Issue - API Functions Not Deploying
+# Vercel Deployment Issue - PARTIALLY RESOLVED ✅

-## Issue Summary
+## Current Status: API Functions ARE Deploying! 🎉

-The gencatsite project's API endpoints are not being deployed by Vercel.
-All `/api/*` requests return the frontend HTML instead of executing serverless functions.
+**Update**: Configuration fixes have been applied and API functions are now being deployed and invoked by Vercel.

+**Evidence of Progress**:
+- `/api/auth/register` → Returns `FUNCTION_INVOCATION_FAILED` (function is running, but failing at runtime due to missing env vars)
+- Previously: All endpoints returned HTML (functions not detected)

+**Remaining Issue**: Environment variables not configured in Vercel dashboard

 ## Evidence